Last Updated on September 21, 2022 by Wandering our World

 For a nice easily accessible beach in Kefalonia, with lots of sand for sunbathing, then check out Makris Gialos.

 As with many of the Greek islands, there are plenty of things to see and do in both Corfu and Kefalonia.
 So when it comes down to which island has the better attractions and things to do, it’s really down to personal preference.
-Although as the bigger island, we think Corfu probably has more choices of things to do and activities.
+Although despite being the slightly smaller island, we think Corfu probably has more choices of things to do and activities.

 Below are some of the best things to do and see in each island, to help you make a decision on which one is best